pstuffa/d3-course-work/D3 Basics Day One.md

 d3.select("svg").selectAll("circle")
 .data(dataset);
 ```
 Select the circle and look at the data property to confirm it's updated.
+That's the update method.
+Simply select your objects and use the data() function to update them with data.
+To note, you only want to do this when there's a 1 to 1 relationship between your objects and your data.

 ---